discordeno/discordeno/site/docs/big-bot-guide/cache.md

     CONSTRAINT "users_pkey" PRIMARY KEY (id)
 )
 ```

+Note that you can cache only properties you want and leave all other properties that you won't use.

 Now that we have this schema ready for our users cache.
 Go ahead and repeat this for all other cache tables.